bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Pre-patterned epithelial folding and the case of the cephalic furrow-->

+Cephalic furrow formation in *Drosophila* is under strict genetic control.
-The cephalic furrow is one of the earliest morphogenetic events during gastrulation in *Drosophila*.
-It begins as paired lateral indentations which quickly invaginate to form a deep epithelial fold at the boundary between the head (procephalon) and the trunk (germ band) [@Hartenstein1985-zs; @Foe1989-cw; @Spencer2015-td].
+It is one of the earliest morphogenetic events of gastrulation, beginning as paired lateral indentations which quickly invaginate to form a deep epithelial fold at the boundary between the head (procephalon) and the trunk (germ band) [@Hartenstein1985-zs; @Foe1989-cw; @Spencer2015-td].
-Similar to other embryonic invaginations, the formation of the cephalic furrow is pre-patterned under strict genetic control.
 The site of invagination is determined by the zygotic expression of two transcription factors, *buttonhead* (*btd*) and *even skipped* (*eve*), whose domains overlap at the head--trunk boundary by a narrow row of blastoderm cells [@Vincent1997-fa].
-These so-called initiator cells shorten along the apical--basal axis by activating lateral myosin contractility and drive the infolding of the tissue [@Eritano2020-mi].
 The position of the cephalic furrow is specified with remarkable accuracy [@Liu2013-lc].
+These so-called initiator cells shorten along the apical--basal axis by activating lateral myosin contractility which drives the infolding of the tissue [@Eritano2020-mi].
-Once initiated, the invagination follows a stereotypic morphogenetic sequence of events.
+In addition, the mechanical coupling between cells ensures a precise and stereotypic morphogenetic process of tissue folding [@Eritano2020-mi].
-A mechanical coupling between invaginating cells ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi], and the resulting fold spans the entire lateral surface, from dorsal to ventral, making the cephalic furrow a distinguishable landmark of the embryo during gastrulation [@Hartenstein1985-zs; @Foe1989-cw].
+The resulting fold spans the entire lateral surface, from dorsal to ventral, making the cephalic furrow a distinguishable landmark of the embryo during gastrulation [@Hartenstein1985-zs; @Foe1989-cw].

-This prominent fold, however, is transient and has no clear role in development.
+However, the cephalic furrow is transient and has no clear role in development.
 The invagination unfolds after a couple of hours leaving no trace [@Hartenstein1985-zs].
 And, unlike other embryonic invaginations like the ventral furrow, which gives rise to mesodermal precursors, the cells invaginated in the cephalic furrow do not give rise to any specific structures in the larva.
 The cephalic furrow is, therefore, a trait whose formation is under tight genetic control, but which has no obvious function for the embryo.
 While some hypotheses about function of the cephalic furrow have been raised, such as a temporary storage [@Turner1977-ol] or as an tissue anchor [@Costa1993-qj; @Dicko2017-wz] during gastrulation, they have not been investigated *in vivo* or considered on a broader phylogenetic context.

-As we will see, the cephalic furrow is an evolutionary novelty within Diptera [Lemke].
+As we will see, the cephalic furrow is an evolutionary novelty within Diptera [@Lemke].
-The invagination is only present in a derived group of flies, the cyclorraphan, but is absent in the remaining basally-branching dipteran flies [Lemke].
+The invagination is only present in a derived group of flies, the cyclorraphan, but is absent in the remaining basally-branching dipteran flies [@Lemke].
 This clear origin in the phylogenetic tree makes the cephalic furrow an ideal model for investigating how pre-patterned morphogenetic processes evolve.

 Our work integrates genetics and mechanics to uncover the developmental role and evolutionary origins of the cephalic furrow.
-First, we screen for novel cephalic furrow genes in *Drosophila* and identify *sloppy paired 1* as an upstream factor controlling the position of the initiator cells.
+First, we identified the transcription factor *sloppy paired* as a cephalic furrow gene in *Drosophila* as an upstream factor controlling the position of the initiator cells.
 Then, we performed live-imaging on mutant embryos to understand how perturbations in cephalic furrow formation impact the normal gastrulation processes.
 We find that the absence of the cephalic furrow increases the mechanical instability of the blastoderm epithelium.
 Using a combination of *in vivo* experiments and *in silico* simulations, we show that the cephalic furrow prevents epithelial instability by absorbing compressive stresses, playing a mechanical role during gastrulation.